asoursos/aws-fargate-selenium-dotnet6/README.md

 # Selenium in aws fargate with dotnet 6!

 This project uses CDK with C# in order to build a standalone container where you can run selenium with dotnet.
+This is ideal for a scheduled fargate task.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.